rli012/GDCRNATools/README.md

 ***

 ### 6.1 GO, KEGG and DO analyses
 `gdcEnrichAnalysis()` can perform Gene ontology (GO), Kyoto Encyclopedia of Genes and Genomes (KEGG) and Disease Ontology (DO) functional enrichment analyses of a list of genes simultaneously.
-GO and KEGG analyses are based on the R/Bioconductor packages [clusterProfilier](https://bioconductor.org/packages/release/bioc/html/clusterProfiler.html)[@YuclusterProfilerPackageComparing2012] and [DOSE](https://bioconductor.org/packages/release/bioc/html/DOSE.html)[@YuDOSEBioconductorpackage2015].
-Redundant GO terms can be removed by specifying `simplify=TRUE` in the `gdcEnrichAnalysis()` function which uses the `simplify()` function in the  [clusterProfilier](https://bioconductor.org/packages/release/bioc/html/clusterProfiler.html)[@YuclusterProfilerPackageComparing2012] package.
+GO and KEGG analyses are based on the R/Bioconductor packages [clusterProfilier](https://bioconductor.org/packages/release/bioc/html/clusterProfiler.html)(Yu et al. 2012) and [DOSE](https://bioconductor.org/packages/release/bioc/html/DOSE.html)(Yu et al. 2015).
+Redundant GO terms can be removed by specifying `simplify=TRUE` in the `gdcEnrichAnalysis()` function which uses the `simplify()` function in the  [clusterProfilier](https://bioconductor.org/packages/release/bioc/html/clusterProfiler.html)(Yu et al. 2012) package.

 ```{r enrichment, message=FALSE, warning=FALSE, eval=FALSE}
 enrichOutput <- gdcEnrichAnalysis(gene = rownames(deALL), simplify = TRUE)